Yu-Shiba-Rusinov states in the s-wave superconducting kagome Hubbard model: Self-consistent Bogoliubov-de Gennes calculations

 To determine the stable YSR states, one needs to compare the free energies of the ascending (red spheres) and descending (blue stars) branches.
-Then, according to the standard prescriptions of the thermodynamics, the stable YSR states correspond to the minimal free energy.
-One can see from Figs.~\ref{fig2}(g-i) that the free energies of the ascending and descending branches cross each other at $J^*$, which is the point of the first-order transition occurring in the system with changing the spin-magnetic interaction $J$.
-At the same time, according to Figs.~\ref{fig2}(a-c), this is the $0$-$\pi$ transition in the phase of the pair potential that also appears for a magnetic impurity in the triangular lattice~\cite{glodzik2018}.
-For $\mu=-2$, $0$ and $2$, one finds from Figs.~\ref{fig2}(g-i) $J^*=1.69$, $1.64$ and $0.80$.
-Notice that these values are very close to the estimates of $J_c=1/\pi D(\mu)$ obtained by substituting the results of Fig.~\ref{fig1}(d) for $D(\mu)$.
-However, and this is more important and different from the non self-consistent results, the stable YSR states have nonzero energies $E_{\rm YSR} \not=0$.
+Then, according to the standard prescriptions of thermodynamics, the stable YSR states correspond to the minimal free energy.
+One can see from Figs.~\ref{fig3}(g-i) that the free energies of the ascending and descending branches cross each other at $J^*$, which is the point of the first-order transition occurring in the system with changing the impurity-magnetic interaction $J$.
+At the same time, according to Figs.~\ref{fig3}(a-c), this is the $0$-$\pi$ transition in the phase of the pair potential that also appears for a magnetic impurity in square and triangular lattices~\cite{salkola1997, glodzik2018}.
+For $\mu=-2$, $0$ and $2$, one finds $J^*=1.69$, $1.64$ and $0.80$, as seen from Figs.~\ref{fig3}(g-i).
+Notice that these values are close to the estimates of $J_c=1/\pi D(\mu)$ found in the previous paragraph.
+However, contrary to the calculations~\cite{balatsky2006, basak2022} assuming a constant pair potential, the stable YSR states have nonzero energies $E_{\rm YSR} \not=0$.

-Furthermore, the same results for $g=3$ are shown in Fig.~\ref{fig3} with $\mu = -2$ (VHS), $-1$ (DP), $0$ (VHS), and $2$ (FB).
-Here, the curves with wine spheres and green stars indicate the ascending and descending branches, respectively.
-As in Fig.~\ref{fig2}, we also find the first-order transition in Fig.~\ref{fig3}, i.e., the discontinuities in the plots of $\Delta_{\rm imp}$, $E_{\rm YSR}$ and $\mathcal{F}-\mathcal{F}_0$ versus $J$.
-For the DP $\mu=-1$, the decreasing of $\Delta_{\rm imp}$ when raising $J$ is much more rapid than in the cases of other $\mu$ values.
-The $\Delta_{\rm imp}$ values at $\mu=-2$, $0$ and $2$ are more enhanced than in Fig.~\ref{fig2}(a-c) with $g=2$.